This article was updated on February 2, 2022

 By not offering curbside pickup to your customers, you may be falling behind.
 If this is a new concept for your small businesses, this guide will help you get started.

 First things first, what is retail curbside pickup?
 Retail curbside pickup means any order that's retrieved outside the physical store location.
 That includes orders placed via phone, from a mobile app, or an eCommerce website.
-Once placed, a customer shopper just has to pick up their order from an employee stationed curbside.
+Once placed, a customer shopper just has to get to the designated pickup location to pick up their order from an employee stationed curbside.

 Sounds straightforward, right?
 Here's how to tell if your store location business is ready to jump into the retail curbside pickup game, as well as the logistics necessary to make the option work.